platzio/terraform-aws-platzio/README.md

 ## Multiple AWS Accounts

-If you have more than one AWS account, make sure to choose different names for `k8s_agent_name` as this name is used for creating the statefulset in Kubernetes later on.
+If you have more than one AWS account, make sure to choose different names for `instance_name` as this name is used for creating the statefulset in Kubernetes later on.

 When creating the k8s-agent-role module in each account, note that the IRSA provider